nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 Successful responses will return an HTTP Status code of 200 and a body containing the CMR Concept Id of the item that was updated or deleted along with the revision id.

-    {"concept-id":"AG12345-PROV","revision-id":1}
+    {"concept_id":"AG12345-PROV","revision_id":1}

 ## <a name="groups"></a> Groups

 Groups are used to identify sets of users for the assignment of access privileges.
 Groups are either owned by a provider or the system.
 Provider level groups define sets of users access to that providers data.
 System level groups define sets of users for assigning system level access.
 Groups have the following fields:

 * `name` - Required field that uniquely identifies a system group or a group within a provider.
-* `provider-id` - Id of the provider that owns the group.
+* `provider_id` - Id of the provider that owns the group.
 If this isn't present then the group will be a system level group.
 * `description` - Required field that describes the group.
-* `legacy-guid` - Internal use only.
+* `legacy_guid` - Internal use only.
 This is used for ECHO Kernel interoperability.

 ### <a name="create-group"></a> Create Group